Haysto Logo

 Firstly, find out your credit score

 First thing’s first.
-Find out where the hell you stand with your credit score.
+Find out where you stand with your credit score.
 Once you know where you’re at, you can then make a plan to improve.
 It might not even be as bad as you think, but you’ll need to face it head-on.

-Your credit report is put together by independent companies known as credit reference agencies.
+Your Credit Report is put together by independent companies known as credit reference agencies.
 In the UK, there's three main ones: Equifax, Experian, and TransUnion.
 These agencies have access to your financial and credit history, and that’s how they put together your report.
 You can use any of these to get a copy of your credit report, but they all do things slightly differently, so your report will differ depending on which one you check.
-Checkmyfile* is a platform that shows your entire report from across all three agencies, and it's free with a 30 day trial.
+Checkmyfile** is a platform that shows your entire report from across all three agencies, and it's free with a 30 day trial.
 Here's how to get your report.

-*Heads up, when you click through to our affiliate links, we may earn a small commission at no extra cost to you.
-We only recommend sites we truly trust and believe in.
+**When you click through to our affiliate links, we may earn a small commission at no extra cost to you.
+We only recommend sites we trust and believe in.

 Check who you’re linked to, and who could harm your score